Contents

 Yes |

-Regardless of the visa type, mandatory health insurance is a legal requirement to enter Qatar.
+Note: Regardless of the visa type, mandatoryĀ Qatar health insurance for visitors is a legal requirement to enter Qatar.Ā